sipsorcery-org/sipsorcery/examples/WebRTCExamples/WebRTCMaxHeadroom/README.md

 # WebRTC Max Headroom Avatar

 A demo that streams a stylised **Max Headroom** style talking avatar to a WebRTC browser.
-The face is rendered with SkiaSharp, speech is synthesised locally with **Piper**, and the mouth is lip-synced to an **amplitude envelope** of that audio.
+The face is rendered with SkiaSharp, speech is synthesised by a pluggable TTS engine — local **Piper** or cloud **ElevenLabs** — and the mouth is lip-synced to an **amplitude envelope** of that audio.
 An optional local LLM generates the replies.
-You can **talk to** the avatar with your microphone (local **Whisper** speech-to-text), or type into the Say / Ask boxes — both drive the same reply pipeline.
-Everything runs offline with no cloud dependency, so the avatar can be containerised and deployed to Kubernetes.
+You can **talk to** the avatar with your microphone (speech-to-text via local **Whisper** or cloud **ElevenLabs**), or type into the Say / Ask boxes — both drive the same reply pipeline.
+With the local engines everything runs offline with no cloud dependency, so the avatar can be containerised and deployed to Kubernetes.

 ```
  mic (browser)  ─► WebRTC audio ─► Whisper STT (local) ─┐